paritytech/polkadot/node/overseer/orchestra/README.md

     }
 ```

-In the shown `main`, the overseer is created by means of a generated, compile time erroring
+In the shown `main`, the orchestra is created by means of a generated, compile time erroring
 builder pattern.

 The builder requires all subsystems, baggage fields (additional struct data) and spawner to be